'Bottomless brunches' fuel dangerous levels of drinking says Priory expert

 Dr Ahmed explains that the alcohol industry is constantly finding new ways of marketing itself to consumers - and brunches are its latest ploy.
-The trend for bottomless brunches started in Manhattan, but more and more places in the UK have got involved, alarming experts who fear they could become a city staple.
+The trend for bottomless brunches started in Manhattan, but more and more places in the UK have become involved, alarming experts who fear they could become a city staple.

-Restaurants, cafes and bars offer two hours of ‘unlimited’ Mimosas (a cocktail of equal parts champagne and fruit juice) and Bellinis (Prosecco with peach purée).
+Restaurants, cafes and bars offer two hours of ‘unlimited’ mimosas (a cocktail of equal parts champagne and fruit juice) and bellinis (prosecco with peach purée).

-Customers can have their last boozy top up two hours from their order.
+Customers can have their last boozy top-up two hours from their order.